 - Praise children when they try to include others.

-Using the idea of Universal Design for Learning, introduced in Lesson 4, Sandall and Schwartz (2008) identify eight types of curriculum supports for children with dis/abilities and children learning English.
-You can use the chart in the Apply section of this lesson to think of ideas to support children in your class.
+Using the idea of Universal Design for Learning, introduced in Lesson Four, Sandall and Schwartz (2008) identify eight types of curriculum supports for children with special needs and English Language Learners.
+The chart in the Apply section of this lesson will help you identify additional ways to support all children in your class.

-It is important to answer a question that many educators have: Are changes and supports for one child fair to other children in the class?
 The issue of fairness becomes less of a worry when you think of your role to support all children.
-You give each child what he or she needs when he or she needs it.
-Every child gets extra help and support at one time or another.
+If you give each child what they need when they need it then everyone is supported.
+Ensure every child gets extra help and support at one time or another.
 As a teacher, you should know the strengths and needs of all children and know how to help each child.